-It is anticipated that the abovementioned water supply challenges will be addressed if all relevant role players namely, the community, private sector and spheres of government co-operate and play their respective roles in supporting uThukela district municipality in managing water services.
-The implementation of effective interventions to address water and sanitation challenges will not only improve the quality of water and sanitation services delivery in the district but also improve the Blue Drop and Green Drop scores also Blue Drop and Green Drop certificates.
+It is anticipated that the abovementioned water supply challenges will be addressed if all relevant role players, namely, the community, private sector and spheres of government co-operate and play their respective roles in supporting uThukela district municipality in managing water services.
+The implementation of effective interventions to address water and sanitation challenges will not only improve the quality of water and sanitation services delivery in the district but also improve the Blue Drop and Green Drop scores.